629.01 from the Südbahn fleet (StEG 3883/1913) has been preserved at the Heizhaus Strasshof, Austria; photo taken on June 20, 2009.

 The 2-3-1 axle arrangement, known as Pacific, was very popular in Europe and chosen by many companies for fast, if not very heavy, express locomotives.
 The most popular record-breaking streamlined engines, A4 ‘Mallard’ (LNER) and 03 001 (DRG), were Pacifics; so was Polish Pm36, perhaps the best known PKP steam locomotive.
 Austrian railways were a notable exception: their only Pacific was class 629, a tank engine intended for passenger and light express traffic.

 No locomotives of this type were transferred to Polish state railways after WWI as a part of war reparations, but in 1921 ten brand-new 629s were ordered in Austria from Krauss Linz.
+The reasons for ordering such a small batch of untypical locomotives are not clear.
 Deliveries were completed in 1922 and these engines were classed OKm11.
+According to some sources, they were initially referred to as ‘class 629’, although they were never classed in such manner.
 In accordance with their original assignments, they operated mainly in southern and south-eastern Poland, in conditions similar to those they had been designed for.
-In 1939 six OKm11s fell into Soviet hands, all becoming German booty in 1941.
-Apart from these, DRG took over three examples in 1939.
-Of these nine engines five were given DRG numbers 77 286 through 290 and four served with Ostbahn, probably with their original numbers.
-The fate of the OKm11-10 is unclear; according to LP, it was possibly handed over to Organisation Todt and designated OT 26, but confirmation is lacking.
+In 1939 DRG took over three OKm11s, later re-numbered 77 286 through 288.
+Seven OKm11s fell into Soviet hands; in 1941 all of them, awaiting re-gauging, became German war booty.
+Of these engines, two were given DRG numbers 77 289 and 77 290; four served with Ostbahn, probably with their original numbers.
+The fate of the OKm11-10 is unclear.
+According to LP, it was possibly handed over to Organisation Todt and designated OT 26, but confirmation is lacking.
+According to the monographic article by Ryszard Stankiewicz (see References), this locomotive was taken over by Wehrmacht and handed over to Romanian authorities in 1942.
 ITFR lists this engine (Krauss Linz 1289/1922) as being acquired by CFR after the war and impressed into service as 231.902; Polish service number, however, is not mentioned.
-All engines of this type operated by DRG were passed over to ÖBB after the war, to be returned to PKP shortly afterwards.
-Last were withdrawn in 1954.
+All five engines of this type operated by DRG were passed over to ÖBB after the war.
+Four of them returned to PKP shortly afterwards and were transferred to north-eastern Poland, but their service was short and the last one, OKm11-2 (pre-war OKm11-8, Krauss Linz 1287/1922), was withdrawn in November 1954.
+The fifth one, pre-war OKm11-6, was returned from Hungary in February 1953; despite being given new service number OKm11-5, it saw no service and was soon scrapped.

 Main technical data